AlexandrSchiwe/AlexandrSchiwe/README.md

 <details>
  <summary><h3>🏃🏻 My coding Journey</h3></summary>
-   "My coding journey began with a curious mind and a desire to learn.
+My coding journey began with a curious mind and a desire to learn.
 I took my first steps into the world of programming through YouTube tutorials, devouring videos on HTML, CSS, and JavaScript.
 These online resources provided me with a solid foundation and sparked my passion for frontend development.

 As I delved deeper into coding, I realized the importance of structured learning and mentorship.
 Eager to accelerate my growth, I made the decision to enroll in a rigorous coding bootcamp.
 The bootcamp experience was transformative, immersing me in a collaborative environment and exposing me to industry best practices.
 From problem-solving challenges to building real-world projects, it pushed me to expand my skills and reinforced my dedication to this craft.